Why CPSR is Legally Required for Cosmetics in Switzerland

 Legal background

 Swiss cosmetic legislation requires manufacturers to ensure that their products are safe before making them available to consumers.
-To fulfil this obligation, every cosmetic formula must undergo a comprehensive safety assessment, the results of which are documented in the CPSR.
+To fulfil this obligation, every cosmetic formula must undergo a comprehensive safety assessment, this obligation is established under the Swiss Ordinance on Cosmetic Products (SR 817.023.31), which mirrors the framework of the EU Cosmetics Regulation (EC) No 1223/2009, the results of which are documented in the CPSR.

 Failing to obtain a compliant CPSR can result in: